Mohrpheus78/Citrix/PVS Admin Toolkit/Readme.md

 # Citrix PVS Admin Toolkit
 Useful scripts for your Citrix PVS environment, manage PVS with powershell.
-Start the main script (PVS Admin Toolkt.ps1) and launch the other scripts from the systray icon.
+Put all files and folders to "C:\Program Files (x86)\Scripts" and start the main script (PVS Admin Toolkt.ps1).
+You can launch the other scripts from the systray icon.
 If you want to change the root folder of the scripts, you have to modify the shortcuts.

 ## vDisk Shrink